What is a sympathectomy?

 - A problem called Horner’s syndrome, which is caused by nerve injury, and leads to eyelid drooping and trouble with the pupils of the eye.

 You may have other risks, based on your specific medical condition.
-Be sure to talk with your healthcare provider about any concerns you have before your sympathectomy.
+Be sure to talk with your healthcare provider about any concerns you have before the procedure.

 How do I get ready for a sympathectomy?